“Is My Training Clean?” check list

 Marker response

-Does the dog show a response to the marker.
+Does the dog show a response to the marker and evidence that they desire our reward?

-If the dog responds but does NOT seek the reinforcement from us, then is the dog getting reinforcement from the environment – such as watching another dog, scenting the air.
+If the dog responds but does NOT seek the reward then reinforcement is likely gained from the environment.

 Reinforcement Process